 Bergen County is a county in New Jersey comprising 70 cities.
 There are over 18,000 homes for sale in Bergen County, ranging from $100,000 to $25 million.
 Experts believe you should buy or sell your home in 2022.
-There were incredible numbers in 2021 that were a profitable year for real estate sellers, and you can expect the same this year with house prices rising.
+There were incredible numbers in 2021 that created a profitable year for real estate sellers, and you can expect the same this year with house prices rising.
 The low housing supply and high buyer demand mean you have to navigate a highly competitive market.
 The issues driving this crazy real estate market include:

 The demand for houses is high, leading to more competition and bidding wars with competitive offers.
 In 2022, buyer listings continue to outpace the number of homeowners willing to sell.
 Any house listed on the market gets multiple bids within a short time.
 Some people are afraid to make an offer worrying it won't be enough.

 Today there are multiple bids on several properties.
 There might be an average of six to 12 offers per property with $50k above the asking price.
 Franklin Lakes homes in decent condition get multiple bids and sell way above the list price.
 For example, a townhouse is likely to get multiple offers from other buyers, with one home likely to receive an average of at least four offers.

 Homes are selling in just 38 days on average.
 The speed of sale contributes to today's competitive housing market, which causes low inventory.
 Several factors contribute to this high demand.
 For example, an increasing trend of city dwellers moving to the suburbs drives this increased demand.
 Renters are becoming homeowners, with millennials and Gen Z buyers purchasing homes.
 As the millennial generation transit from rent to homeownership, they will increase the demand.